The surface category and tropical curves: The decomposition theorem

 is an equivalence.
 By the third condition at least one of the functors involved in the pullback is an iso-fibration.
-Taking the pullback of classifying spaces along an iso-fibration of groupoids always yields the homotopy pullback - this can be shown by elementary means or by noting that iso-fibrations of groupoids are both Cartesian and coCartesian, so that \cite[Theorem 2.3]{Stm17} may be applied. \end{proof}
+Taking the pullback of classifying spaces along an iso-fibration of groupoids always yields the homotopy pullback -- this can be shown by elementary means or by noting that iso-fibrations of groupoids are both Cartesian and coCartesian, so that \cite[Theorem 2.3]{Stm17} may be applied. \end{proof}

-To illustrate the use of the base-change theorem we quickly prove that the realisation of Rezk's relative nerve is always equivalent to the classifying space of the category.
+To illustrate the use of the base-change theorem we quickly prove that the realization of the Rezk nerve is always equivalent to the classifying space of the category.
 This will be useful later.
-First recall: \begin{defn} For any category $\mcC$ its \emph{relative nerve} \footnote{ This is what Rezk calls the classifying diagram of the category, see \cite[Section 3.5]{Rez01}. } is the simplicial groupoid $N_\cd^{\rm rel}\mcC$ defined for each $n$ as the groupoid of functors $[n] \to \mcC$ with morphisms being natural isomorphisms.
-This contains the usual nerve as a simplicial subgroupoid $N_\cd \mcC \subset N_\cd^{\rm rel} \mcC$ with only identity morphisms. \end{defn}
+First recall: \begin{defn} For any category $\mcC$ its \emph{Rezk nerve} \footnote{ This is what Rezk calls the classifying diagram of the category, see \cite[Section 3.5]{Rez01}. } is the simplicial groupoid $N_\cd^{\rm R}\mcC$ defined for each $n$ as the groupoid of functors $[n] \to \mcC$ with morphisms being natural isomorphisms.
+This contains the usual nerve as a simplicial subgroupoid $N_\cd \mcC \subset N_\cd^{\rm R} \mcC$ with only identity morphisms. \end{defn}

-\begin{lem} The inclusion $N_\cd \mcC \subset N_\cd^{\rm rel} \mcC$ always induces an equivalence:
+\begin{lem} The inclusion $N_\cd \mcC \subset N_\cd^{\rm R} \mcC$ always induces an equivalence:

 \end{lem} \begin{proof} We need to verify the conditions of the base-change theorem for simplicial groupoids \ref{cor:groupoid-basechange}.
-The functor $N_0\mcC \to N_0^{\rm rel}\mcC$ is a bijection on objects and in particular essentially surjective.
+The functor $N_0\mcC \to N_0^{\rm R}\mcC$ is a bijection on objects and in particular essentially surjective.
 For any $n$ the functor

-is an isomorphism of groupoids, as both sides can be identified with the subcategory of $N_n^{\rm rel} \mcC$ containing only identity morphisms.
-Finally, we claim that $\partial_n:N_n^{\rm rel}\mcC \to (N_0^{\rm rel}\mcC)^{n+1}$ is an iso-fibration for all $n$.
+is an isomorphism of groupoids, as both sides can be identified with the subcategory of $N_n^{\rm R} \mcC$ containing only identity morphisms.
+Finally, we claim that $\partial_n:N_n^{\rm R}\mcC \to (N_0^{\rm R}\mcC)^{n+1}$ is an iso-fibration for all $n$.
 Indeed, given a functor $X:[n] \to \mcC$ and isomorphisms $\ga_i:X(i) \cong X'(i)$ there is a (unique) functor $X':[n] \to \mcC$ extending the $X'(i)$ such that $\ga:X \cong X'$ is a natural isomorphism.
 (This functor $X'$ is given by $X'(i \le j) = \ga_j \circ X(i \le j) \circ \ga_i^{-1}$.) \end{proof}